dmarell/dvision/README.md

 in order to get information on in what areas(s) in the image motion was detected.
 As long as you continue call requestMotionDetection the server will continue to capture and analyze images from this camera.

 When you stop calling requestMotionDetection the camera will be garbage collected in 10 seconds.
-If you call requestMotionDetection again after this the camera will be unknown and Bad request will be received.
-In order to start capturing this camera again requestMotionDetection has to be called again.
+If requestMotionDetection is called again after this the camera will be unknown and Bad request will be received.

-Spring Boot Actuator endpoints (/health, /shutdown etc) are activated on port 14563.
+Call requestMotionDetection in order to start capturing again.

 ## Build and run